GoodMeasuresLLC/trizetto-api/README.md

 response.payer_name                 # => "BLUE CROSS BLUE SHIELD OF MASSACHUSETTS"
 response.active_coverage_for?("30") # => true

+# Did the response have group number for the subscriber or dependent?
+response.subscriber&.group_number || response.dependent&.group_number  # =>999999999A6AG999

+# What is the subscriber's member number?
+response.subscriber.id  # => XXP123456789

 # Was the response rejected?
 We got back an eligibility response, but probably the patient wasn't found
 response.success?                           # => true
 response.success_code                       # => "Success"